 I design websites, print materials, and graphics for a range of clients in creative industries around the country: artists, authors, filmmakers, and musicians.
-I live and work in Washington, DC.
+I live and work in Los Angeles.

 Click a project pane to view more images and read full project details.

 Jared Scott and Kelly Nyks asked me to build a site that would not only exhibit their film work, but communicate clearly their company’s mission as well.
 The homepage boasts, “We are devoted to artful and arresting stories that make action irresistible,” and their claim is well supported through case studies, a strategy statement, biographic information, and a company profile.

 Structure Films raised $859,425 through Kickstarter for their Bill Nye Film project.
 For the campaign I develop graphics based on the quirky segments and 90’s-era graphics from Nye’s original PBS/Disney TV show.
 We were able to tap into a generational nostalgia for Nye’s science-education enthusiasm and blow way past their $650,000 goal.
 Science Rules!

 Structure Films tasked me with building a small landing page for their project in development.
 That page has since grown a bit into the Bill Nye Film home and our work together spilled into a Kickstarter campaign, complete with gifs, infographics, and rewards designs.

 UCSF’s student newspaper, Synapse, hired Kalamuna to develop a new home as they began to see their readers move online.
 Kalamuna brought me on to work up a visual design and new brand identity.
 Together we built a bright, clean site.

 Filmmakers Martha Shane and Lana Wilson document the lives of four doctors providing late term abortions in the Emmy Award Winning doc After Tiller.
 This “intimate and heartfelt” [LA Times] doc needed a clean WordPress site for it’s premier at Sundance and subsequent tour to festivals throughout the country.